Victoria De Durango Durango, Mexico Travel Guide

 Ask your hotel reception or a trusted local for current bus numbers and directions.

-Local knowledge is valuable.
+Local knowledge is of great worth.

 Avoid waiting at odd hours.